-Obviously, during installation, you can specify exactly which packages are to be installed, but this can be time-consuming and slow
+Obviously, during installation, you can specify exactly which packages are to be installed, but this can be time-consuming

 In Kickstart configuration, the packages to be installed are detailed in the %packages section of the Kickstart configuration file (you can read about the other elements of Kickstart configuration here).
 You can see an example of the %packages section below.